All Episodes

 Thank you, sir.

-The Democrats and our malicious media are the ones that are responsible directly for the terrorism in uh Iraq.
+The Democrats and our malicious media are the ones that are responsible directly for the terrorism in Iraq.

-Otherwise, he's dead man.
+Otherwise, he's a dead man.

 And after the election, the enemy made it clear they were happy with the result.

-And Al Sadr is the guy who really needs to go if that place is has any chance of being straightened out.
+Maliki serves at the pleasure of Al-Sadr, and Al-Sadr is the guy who really needs to go if that place has any chance of being straightened out.

-The Democrats have been waging war against the enemy, and to them it's Bush and his policies, and therefore the country.
+The Democrats have been waging war against the enemy, and to them it's Bush and his policies and therefore the country.

-And that's why Pardon?
+And that's why.

 Can I ask you a question?

-Well, sure, that's what Open Line Friday is all about.
+That's what Open Line Friday is all about.

 I love questions.